abcnull/api-auto-test/README.md

     5. the function of pressure test need be added
     6. the function of test a serials requests which exist params dependencies
     7. etc.

+- AMEND ON 2019/08/16

+    The amended parts are as follows:
+    1. set fields of bean to "",cuz null could cause unexpected problems
+    2. amend if else at `getCell().toString()`,cuz null can't convert to String
+    3.